-Commercial topsoil can be purchased from the garden or home/outdoors shop, and is widely available to individuals.
+It can be purchased from the garden or home/outdoors shop, and is widely available to individuals.

 There’s many different types and quality of topsoil available.

 There might also be a difference in topsoils intended for landscaping vs gardening vs farming applications.

 They might also contain different balances of macro nutrients and micro nutrients (nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur are some of the most important macro nutrients).

 Some soil is mined from one site with controlled or specific conditions, where as others might have soil sourced from several different sites with varying conditions.